 You can read more about OSU Copyright Policies on their website.

 Another good reason is that if you link to an article, the database keeps track of how often it is being used.
 The librarians use this information when making decisions about journal or database cuts.
 Let us know the journal is important to you!

-If you add this in front of the URL, your off-campus student will be able to log in with their ONID information.
+If you add the proxy URL in front of the article URL, your off-campus student will be able to log in with their ONID information.